 - START/STOP It is like a flip/flop.
 When depressed for the first time, it changes the display to counting and display energy as well as starts displaying and counting $\Delta T$ .
 If depressed again, then it stops counting and the final statistics are displayed.
 If it is operating in AUTO mode, then it records: Location, date, time, Xmax, Xbar, Xmin, S.D., $\Delta T$ .
 In this case it displays memory location for 3 seconds before displaying average again.
 Sending the letters 'c' for counting and 's' for stop through the RS-232 serial port can also accomplish this. - STO: Depressing STO does not interfere with the work in progress.
 After displaying the memory location (location) for 1 seconds, it resumes operation.
 Sending the letter 'm' through the RS-232 serial port can accomplish this. - RCL: It allows the display of saved information.
 It is inactive if the unit is 'counting'.
 RCL only operates when in STOP mode.
-If depressed while in STOP mode, it displays the value of location and the small digits on top of the LCD display ∆t.
-You may view the Xbar, S.D., MAX/MIN values at each location.
-Please note that kHz and instant energy cannot be recalled, and the most recent instant energy measure will always be displayed.
-KHz (frequency) is stored into memory, and can be viewed only if downloaded to a PC.
+If depressed while in STOP mode, it displays the value of location and the small digits on top of the LCD display $\Delta t$ .
+The unit will display Xbar, S.D., and MAX/MIN.
+You may scroll through all data locations by depressing RCL.
+Please note that the display is the instant energy, recorded from the previous operation.
+Instant energy is not recorded at each location, so be careful to hit Xbar to view average energy.